Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

     class trig,bind,ctrl,State astate;
 ```

-The high-level Input System code interprets the data in a Device's state buffers by using [layouts](layouts.md), which describe the data layout of a Device and its Controls in memory.
-The Input System creates layouts from either the pre-defined structs of commonly known Devices supplied by the low level system, or dynamically at runtime, as in the case of [generic HIDs](hid-specification.md).
+The high-level Input System code uses [layouts](layouts.md) to interpret the data in a device's state buffers.
+The layouts describe a device's data and its controls in memory.
+The Input System creates layouts from either the predefined structs of commonly known devices supplied by the low-level system, or dynamically at runtime, for example, for [generic HIDs](hid-specification.md).

-Based on the information in the layouts, the Input System then creates [Control](controls.md) representations for each of the Device's controls, which let you read the state of each individual Control in a Device.
+Based on the information in the layouts, the Input System creates representations for each of the device's [controls](controls.md).
+You can now read the state of each of the device's controls individually.

-As part of the high-level system, you can also build another abstraction layer to map Input Controls to your application mechanics.
-Use [Actions](actions.md) to [bind](bindings.md) one or more Controls to an input in your application.
-The Input System then monitors these Controls for state changes, and notifies your game logic using [callbacks](set-callbacks-on-actions.md).
-You can also specify more complex behaviors for your Actions using [Processors](processors.md) (which perform processing on the input data before sending it to you) and [Interactions](Interactions.md) (which let you specify patterns of input on a Control to listen to, such as multi-taps).
+As part of the high-level system, you can also:

+- Build another abstraction layer to map controls to your application mechanics: Use [actions](actions.md) to [bind](bindings.md) one or more controls to an input in your application.
+The Input System then monitors these controls for state changes, and notifies your game logic using [callbacks](set-callbacks-on-actions.md).
+- Specify more complex behaviors for your actions using [processors](processors.md), which perform processing on the input data before sending it to you, and [interactions](Interactions.md), which let you specify patterns of input on a control to listen to, such as multi-taps.